Holthuizen/ArmaReforger-Config-Mod-Tool/README.md

 # Arma-Reforger-Server-mods-CLI
-Automatically format mod folder with ModID's to a json file
+Dumps all the mods with modID, name and version in a file with the formatting required by the server config file.
+See mods.json as an example

 ## Requirements:
 Python >= 3.4